Tutorial / 004

 2. Prepare the page data

-Before we start building dynamic pages, we need to prepare the data that we'll use to populate them.
-For this guide, I'll be using Periodic-Table-JSON, a list of every element on the periodic table and their properties - hence the name atomic-chart
+For this guide, I'll be using Periodic-Table-JSON, a list of every element on the periodic table and their properties.

 Let's begin by creating a new /data